About Us

 Farmland in Bridgehamton and Sagaponack Protected

 On July 25, 2013, with the assistance of the South Fork Land Foundation, the Trust acquired 20 acres of productive agricultural land on Route 27 in Bridgehampton.
-Known as Hayground Farms, the land will be incorporated into the Trust’s Farms for the Future Initiative and will continue to be leased to a local farmer.
+Known as Hayground Farms, the land has been incorporated into the Trust’s Farms for the Future Initiative and will continue to be leased to a local farmer.

 In December of 2013, The Galban Family donated an overlay easement with affirmative and affordable farming covenants of 33.4 acres in Sagaponack to the Trust.
 This donation ensures that the land will remain in active agricultural production.